Giveth/MVP/README.md

 The first Campaign is the CharityDAO Campaign itself: This Campaign is special, it receives a transaction (but adjustable) fee from other Campaigns when the Vault transfers ether to maintain the CharityDAO’s code development and to discourage attack vectors.

-There is a limit of one Vault transfer a week per Campaign
+There is a limit of one Vault transfer a week per Campaign.

 #Design Specifications Post MVP (Subject to Dramatic Changes)